withastro/astro/.changeset/serious-pumas-run.md

 When enabled, this feature will generate and add JSON schemas to the `.astro` directory in your project.
 These files can be used by the Astro language server to provide Intellisense inside content files (`.md`, `.mdx`, `.mdoc`).

 Note that at this time, this also require enabling the `astro.content-intellisense` option in your editor, or passing the `contentIntellisense: true` initialization parameter to the Astro language server for editors using it directly.

+See the [experimental content Intellisense docs](https://docs.astro.build/en/reference/configuration-reference/#experimentalcontentintellisense) for more information updates as this feature develops.